Believers in intelligent discussion

 Chief Content Officer Lia Matthow is a writer and media consultant.
 She has served as a senior producer at CNN, MSNBC, and COURT TV and is the co-author of a book about Gen X working women titled Mid-Life Crisis at 30: How the Stakes Have Changed for a Generation (Rodale Press: March 2004).
 She holds a law degree from Georgetown University, has contributed to the National Law Journal and other national legal publications, and provided a law and technology column to MSNBC.com.

-Senior Manager, Production and Events Amy Krafft previously contributed to donor cultivation and event planning for organizations in New York and Chicago, including the Museum of Arts and Design, the Museum of the City of New York, the Chicago History Museum and Shedd Aquarium.
+Senior Manager, Production and Events Amy Krafft previously contributed to donor cultivation and event planning for organizations in New York and Chicago, including the Museum of Arts and Design, the Museum of the City of New York, and the Chicago History Museum.
 She holds a B.A. in History from the State University of New York in Buffalo and an M.A. in Museum Professions from Seton Hall University.